 As shown in the infographic below, recalled Zantac products exposed users to high levels of carcinogen.
 The FDA's data show NDMA at almost 10x the safe level.

 An independent drug-testing company named Valisure also tested the drug.
-Their data showed the carcinogen ranging from 3,000x to 30,000x the safe level.
+Their data showed the carcinogen at levels as high as 30,000x the safe level.

 You can estimate how much carcinogen you may have ingested by reviewing this graph.
 Just look at the bar corresponding to the length of time you took a recalled ranitidine product.